osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 ## Configure system components

-Configuration of system components includes adding, updating and deleting components.
+The configuration of system components includes adding, updating and deleting components.

 ### Add a system component